-The term 'Financial Statement' is included in the Accounting edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Check for lowest price here...
+The term 'Financial Statement' is included in the Accounting edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Financial statements are official records of a business’ or personal financial activity.
 With businesses, financial statements present any and all pertinent financial activity as usable information.
 They do this in a clear, organized, and simple to comprehend way.